-The auditor's remuneration is included within 'Legal, consultancy and other professional services expenses' in the table overleaf and comprises fees charged in relation to the annual statutory audit of the Bank's financial statements, amounting to EUR117,150 (2022: EUR110,000).
+The auditor's remuneration is included within 'Legal, consultancy and other professional services expenses' in the table overleaf and comprises fees charged in relation to the annual statutory audit of the Bank and the Company's financial statements, amounting to EUR117,150 (2022: EUR110,000) and EUR10,650 (2022:10,000) respectively.
 Other fees charged by the appointed independent auditors to the Bank during the financial year ended 31 December 2023 relate to the review of the Bank's interim financial statements for the period ended 30 June 2023 and other assurance services in respect of Investor Services Rules and the Calculation of Contributions to the Single Resolution Fund, amounting to EUR42,825 (2022: EUR10,000).
-During the financial year ended 31 December 2023, fees amounting to EUR77,815 (2022: EUR26,320) have been charged to the Bank by connected undertakings of the Bank's auditor in respect of regulatory and tax advisory, and tax compliance services.
+During the financial year ended 31 December 2023, fees amounting to EUR77,815 (2022: EUR26,320) have been charged to the Bank by connected undertakings of the Bank's auditor in respect of regulatory and tax advisory services and tax compliance services.
 All fees are exclusive of value added tax.